cscott/3d-multimaterial/README.md

 own one of the newer Aluminum Gear Head Extruders to fully test this.

 The bowden tubes from the merge piece run to individual bowden drives mounted on filament spools.
-I'm using SPANNERHANDS excellent [spool design](https://www.thingiverse.com/thing:2119644) with a slight remix to move the PFTE coupler and mount an extruder where the PFTE coupler used to attach.
+I'm using SPANNERHANDS' excellent [spool design](https://www.thingiverse.com/thing:2119644) with a slight remix to move the PFTE coupler and mount an extruder where the PFTE coupler used to attach.
 The extruders connect to an